LASIK vs LASEK: What is the difference?

 LASEK can be a good option for those patients who have thin corneas, or extremely high prescriptions, which may make them a less-than-ideal candidate for LASIK.
 However, LASEK typically involves more discomfort and a longer recovery time than LASIK.

-The preparation for laser vision correction is largely the same regardless of what technique is recommended:
+The preparation for laser vision correction is largely the same regardless of what technique is recommended.
+Follow these 4 steps when preparing for LASEK surgery:

 First and foremost, your eye surgeon will conduct a thorough evaluation of your eye to make sure you are a good candidate for laser vision correction and discuss which procedure best suits your circumstances.